-This fact sheet explains how people with disability will continue to receive quality and safe supports during the transition to the National Disability Insurance Scheme (NDIS) between 1 July 2016 and 30 June 2018.
+This fact sheet explains how people with disability will continue to receive quality and safe supports during the transition to the National Disability Insurance Scheme (NDIS) in NSW.

 What are the quality and safeguards arrangements for people with disability during transition?

 The NDIS is being rolled out across NSW now.
 It started rolling out on 1 July 2016 and will be available across NSW by 30 June 2018.
 This time period is called the ‘transition period’.